Which law provides rules related to the creation of financial sta... | Study Prep in Pearson+

 1

-Understand the context of the question: It is asking about a law that governs the creation of financial statements to prevent fraud.
-This requires knowledge of financial regulations and their purposes.
+Understand the context of the question: It is asking about a law that provides rules related to the creation of financial statements to help avoid fraud.
+This involves understanding the purpose and scope of various financial regulations.

-Review the Sarbanes-Oxley Act: This law was enacted in 2002 in response to major corporate scandals (e.g., Enron, WorldCom).
-It focuses on improving corporate governance, internal controls, and the accuracy of financial reporting to prevent fraud.
+Review the Securities Act of 1933: This act primarily focuses on ensuring transparency in securities offerings and requires companies to disclose financial information to investors, but it does not specifically address fraud prevention in financial statement creation.

-Examine the Securities Act of 1933: This law primarily deals with the regulation of securities offerings and requires companies to provide truthful information to investors, but it does not specifically focus on financial statement fraud prevention.
+Examine the Gramm-Leach-Bliley Act: This act deals with financial privacy and the sharing of customer information by financial institutions, but it is not directly related to the creation of financial statements or fraud prevention.

-Consider the Dodd-Frank Act: This law, enacted in 2010, focuses on financial reform and consumer protection following the 2008 financial crisis.
-While it addresses systemic risks, it does not directly govern the creation of financial statements to prevent fraud.
+Analyze the Sarbanes-Oxley Act: This act was enacted in 2002 in response to major corporate scandals (e.g., Enron, WorldCom).
+It specifically addresses the accuracy and reliability of financial statements, establishes internal controls, and imposes penalties for fraudulent financial reporting.

-Evaluate the Gramm-Leach-Bliley Act: This law, enacted in 1999, primarily deals with financial privacy and the sharing of customer information by financial institutions.
-It is unrelated to financial statement fraud prevention.
+Consider the Dodd-Frank Act: This act focuses on financial regulatory reform and consumer protection following the 2008 financial crisis, but its primary focus is not on the creation of financial statements or fraud prevention in this area.

 Watch next